 4 Time-Tested, Proven Ways To Actually Beat The Market

-And yet, most of them fail.
+Yet most of them fail.
 Just look at the track record among mutual fund managers.
-Just 40% of active fund managers beat their benchmark in 2022.
+Just 38% of active fund managers beat their benchmark in 2023.
 That means most investors would have been better off in a passive index fund.

 This discrepancy in performance only gets worse when you expand the period out to five years.
 Any way you slice it, the results can be summed up in one word: underwhelming.